ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/gpu.md

 ### GPU selection

 When your job is assigned to a node, it will also be assigned specific GPUs on that node.
-The GPU assignment will be contained in the environment variable `SGE_GPU` as a comma-delimited set of one or more non-negative integers where then number of integers corresponds to the number of GPU cores requested.
+The GPU assignment will be contained in the environment variable `SGE_GPU` as a comma-delimited set of one or more non-negative integers where the number of integers corresponds to the number of GPU cores requested.
 For example, a 3-core GPU job (`-q gpu.q -pe smp 3`) may get assigned GPU cores `SGE_GPU=2,0,6` whereas a 1-core GPU job (`-q gpu.q`) may get assigned GPU core `SGE_GPU=5`.
 Be sure to send this GPU-core assignment to your application using the proper format for your application.

 For example, if your application uses CUDA, you should limit which GPUs are used with: